ozshimon21/tamnoon-api/README.md

 This will start the development server.
 Open [http://localhost:3000/swagger](http://localhost:3000/swagger) to view Swagger web UI.

+The Swagger UI includes all the API routes with documentation and the option to submit requests and retrieve responses.

 ## Running the Tests

 `npm run test`